 The child needs individualized materials, equipment, or instruction; the child is diagnosed with developmental delays; or the child demonstrates a delay in cognitive, communication, motor, or social development.
-Referral sources include SC Department of Disabilities and Special Needs, BabyNet (IDEA, Part C), SC School for the Deaf and Blind, Children's Rehabilitative Services, or an IEP or IFSP developed by the local school districts.
+Referral sources include SC Department of Disabilities and Special Needs, BabyNet (IDEA, Part C), SC School for the Deaf and b) "Families with very low incomes":

+Blind, Children's Rehabilitative Services, or an IEP or IFSP developed by the local school districts.
 Child care for children with disabilities is part of the priority of child care funding.
 Funding is monitored to ensure ongoing services.